 Defra provides the following advice on unreadable microchips:

-• If the pet has been previously prepared for travel, then it must be re-prepared in accordance with pet travel rules and a new Pet Passport issued;
+- If the pet has been previously prepared for travel, then it must be re-prepared in accordance with pet travel rules and new travel documentation (such as an Animal Health Certificate) issued;

-• The issuing veterinary surgeon should note in the ‘OTHERS’ Section (XII) of the passport that there is another microchip present (and the number of that microchip) that cannot be scanned and read, in case the fault is intermittent and the chip is picked up at the port when the pet is checked for compliance for entry to the UK.
+- The issuing veterinary surgeon should note in the ‘Marking of animals’ section of the Animal Health Certificate that there is another microchip present (and the number of that microchip) that cannot be scanned and read, in case the fault is intermittent and the chip is picked up at the port when the pet is checked for compliance for entry to the UK.

 If the microchip has not failed completely, Defra recommends that a new microchip is inserted in case the existing microchip fails at some point in the future.
 The following procedure must be carried out in order to maintain a pet’s compliance:

-• Having gained a reading, a new microchip may then be inserted.
-In cases where a second microchip is inserted, in the OTHERS section of the passport (XII) the Official Veterinarian should write: “On (date), I scanned and read microchip number (original).
+- Having gained a reading, a new microchip may then be inserted.
+In cases where a second microchip is inserted, in the ‘Marking of animals’ section of the Animal Health Certificate the Official Veterinarian should write: “On (date), I scanned and read microchip number (original).
 Upon gaining a reading, I inserted microchip number (new) on the same day, in accordance with Defra requirements” (or similar wording).

 Removing microchips